-Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.
+Before installing a memory module, make sure to turn off the computer and unplug the power to cord from the power outlet to prevent damage to the memory module.

-DDR3 and DDR2 DIMMs are not compatible to each other or DDR DIMMs.
-Be sure to install DDR3 DIMMs on this motherboard.
+DDR2 DIMMs are not compatible to DDR DIMMs.
+Be sure to install DDR2 DIMMs on this motherboard.

-A DDR3 memory module has a notch, so it can only fit in one direction.
+A DDR2 memory module has a notch, so it can only fit in one direction.
 Follow the steps below to correctly install your memory modules in the memory sockets.